gbgg/aama-data/bin/README.md

 1. **Finite Verbs** (fv): For the purposes of this datastore, a finite verb is taken to be any verb-form inflected for person agreement (frequently accompanied by number and/or gender agreement).
 For any given language, the output of the script **generate-pnames-fv.sh**  is  a text file, sparql/pdgms/pname-fv-list-LANG.txt with a list of comma-separated value combinations.
 E.g., from pname-fv-list-beja-arteiga.txt, number 12 is "Beja-arteiga,Prefix,Affirmative,CCY,Optative".
 This indicates that a set of png-inflected forms exist in Beja-arteiga for the Optative, Affirmative, Prefix-conjugated, CCY-root-class verb.
 These pname lists are then used in certain paradigm-display scripts, which present the user with a list of png paradigms which can be chosen for display.
 The important point here is that the  pname does not come from the data-source, nor is it in the datastore, but is dynamically generated from the datastore as forms are added to (or subtracted from) it.

-2. **Non-finite Verbs** (nfv): At this point we are operationally defining "non-finite" verb as simply the complement of "finite verb", i.e., any term with ps=verb and no value for the property "person".
+2. **Non-finite Verbs** (nfv): At this point we are operationally defining "non-finite" verb as simply the complement of "finite verb", i.e., any term with pos=verb and no value for the property "person".
 This categorization throws together for the moment "paradigms" of terms which are partial forms of the verb, e.g., tense stems or derived stems, with paradigms of terms which are simply non-finite adjectival or nominal forms of the verb.
 This may be corrected later when the nature and distribution of Cushitic and Omotic non-finite verb forms is clearer, and it makes sense to set up an across-the-board property such as "non-finite-form".
 At present, in order to make useful lists, this means that every verb form not marked for "person" must be marked for what we are for the moment calling "morphClass" (which, in a sense is there to answer the question, "Why is this form in the datastore?"), which, for the time being, we will write in  upper-case letters, i.e., TENSESTEM, NONFINITEFORM.
 In a manner similar to that described for fv, a script **generate-pnames-nfv.sh** produces for each LANG a pname-nfv-list-LANG.txt whose entries consist formally of a morphClass, followed by a ":", followed by a comma-separated list of properties (MORPHCLASS:property,property, . . .).
 For example, from pname-nfv-list-beja-arteiga.txt, item 3,"VERBALPARTICIPLES:conjClass,derivedStem,nonFiniteForm,participle" indicates that there is a set of Beja-arteiga forms, belonging to the morphClass VERBALPARTICIPLES whose members are distinguished by different values of the properties conjClass, derivedStem, nonFiniteForm, and participle.

 3. **Pronoun** (pro): These are, straightforwardly, terms with pos=Pronoun; and each pronominal form is marked with a proClass.
 So, as for nfv, a script **generate-pnames-pro.sh** produces for each LANG a pname-nfv-list-LANG.txt whose entries consist formally of a proClass, followed by a ":", followed by a comma-separated list of properties (proClass:property,property, . . .).
 For example, from pname-pro-list-beja-arteiga.txt, item 3, "Independent:case,gender,number,person", indicates that there is a set of Beja-arteiga forms belonging to the proClass Independent whose members are distinguished by different values of the properties case, gender, number, and person.